johnpaulkiser/lamport-256/README.md

 lamp generate_keys
 ```

-To specify where to save keys to use the apropriate options
+To specify where to save keys to use the appropriate options
 ```bash
 lamp generate_keys --priv location/to/save/key --pub location/to/save/key
 ```